bmolnar91/workbook/module_web_with_python.md

 #### When to use AJAX?
 Bring examples of its usage.

-**AJAX** stands for **Asynchronous JavaScript And XML** (Asynchronous JavaScript And JSON), and it describes a set of development techniques used for building websites and web applications.
+**AJAX** stands for **Asynchronous JavaScript and XML** (Asynchronous JavaScript and JSON), and it describes a set of development techniques used for building websites and web applications.

 A user's web browser doesn't need to reload an entire web page when only a small portion of content on the page needs to change.